 Cost of Attendance Budget

-Toward the bottom of your award, you will find the Cost of Attendance budget that was used to determine your eligibility for financial aid.
-This budget includes both direct and indirect costs.
+The Cost of Attendance budget used to determine your eligibility for financial aid includes both direct and indirect costs.
 Direct costs are items that will be charged to your Lewis & Clark student account, such as tuition and fees.
 Indirect costs are estimated expenses that you may have, but are not charged to your student account, such as housing, food, books/supplies, personal, and transportation expenses.
 If your aid will exceed your direct costs, click on the link above to calculate your student account refund and anticipate how to budget this refund so you can cover your expenses until your next semester’s student account refund is available.